Mouse Nuts Mattered To Tesla's Q3 Profitability

 OK, can we at last say farewell to this frozen cadaver?

-A Final Detour: George Bower details a Model 3 timeline.
+A Final Detour: George Bower details a Model 3 timeline

 In it, I discussed the extensive prototype testing required for any new car and contrasted the absence of any production Model 3 prototypes with the timeline for the Chevy Bolt: